-I'm currently working on other writing, including an ambitious novel best described as a gothic feminist horror love story (you'll see), as well as public speaking and political commentary on my blog and as a devoted Twitterer.
+I'm currently working on other writing, including a personal account of Canadian nationalism and an ambitious novel best described as a gothic feminist horror love story (you'll see).
+I also do some public speaking and political commentary on my blog and as a devoted Twitterer.

 On this website you'll also find a short tribute to my late father, Toronto Star columnist Gary Lautens who passed away more than 20 year ago now.
 There's also a short biography and two of his favourite columns reproduced here.
 Look for his columns in "Chicken Soup for the Parent's Soul", "Chicken Soup for the Soul: Christmas Treasury", "Chicken Soup for the Canadian Soul", and "Chicken Soup for the Bride's Soul".
 (That's a lot of Chicken Soup.)

-Speaking of which, one of my own columns appeared in "Chicken Soup for the Father & Son Soul" (May, 2008).
+Speaking of which, my own stories have appeared in various Chicken Soup for the Soul books - 3 so far and a 4th scheduled for February, 2015.
+One of my stories appeared in "Chicken Soup for the Father & Son Soul" (May, 2008).
 Pretty appropriate, eh?
 I've already cashed my cheque and blown it on a tank of gas, so I'm not getting rich on sales, but I do like the article (page 252 - thanks for asking).

 Another story of mine appeared in Chicken Soup for the Soul - O Canada, The Wonders of Winter,in 2013 and again in 2014 in Chicken Soup for the Soul - Christmas in Canada, now available in bookstores, airports and book clubs all over the western hemisphere.
 It has been the #1 bestseller in Canada for more than a month.
 Look for me again in February's Chicken Soup for the Soul - Hope & Miracles.